Armed cops stopped man on M1 after knife and baseball threats in Mansfield

 His defence solicitor said Pritchard visited the address because he was concerned about the welfare of his ex-partner's daughter.

-And she had received threats that fireworks would be posted through her letterbox.
+And she had received threats fireworks would be posted through her letterbox.

-When he was stopped on the M1, Pritchard 'didn't try and resist - that's not his style,' his solicitor said.
+When he was stopped on the M1, Pritchard “didn’t try to resist – that’s not his style”, his solicitor said.

 “I hope he can be commended for his honesty,” his solicitor added.

-Mansfield Magistrates Court heard he kept the weapons in his car after he was beaten unconscious by a gang seven years ago.
+Magistrates heard he kept the weapons in his car after he was beaten unconscious by a gang seven years ago.

-On Wednesday, Pritchard received a 12-month community order with 200 hours of unpaid work.
-He must pay a £114 surcharge and £85 costs.
+Pritchard was handed a 12-month community order with 200 hours of unpaid work and ordered to pay a £114 surcharge and £85 costs.